 Harvest Moon: What is it?
-And when is it?
+And when is it? - CBBC Newsround

 When will it happen?

-For us in the Northern Hemisphere, the Harvest moon is rising late this year.
-Usually it occurs before the equinox in September, but in 2017 the Harvest moon will actually be in October.

-This year's Autumnal equinox came on September 22nd, making the full moon on October 5th the Harvest moon, because it is the closest full moon in the calendar.
+This year's Autumnal equinox came on September 23rd, and will be followed by the Harvest Moon shining around the time of sunset on the 24 September.

-So, this year, the Harvest moon will take place on October 5th.

 If the weather is clear, we should get an amazing view of the full moon.
 Stargazers will be able to see the Harvest Moon with or without a telescope, all you need to do is look up at the sky.

-Sometimes people say the moon turns a deep orange for the Harvest moon.
-This effect sometimes occurs if you glimpse the moon when it is close to the horizon.
+Sometimes people say the Moon turns a deep orange for the Harvest Moon.
+This effect sometimes occurs if you glimpse the Moon when it is close to the horizon.
 It's because you are seeing it through the thickness of the Earth's atmosphere that can cause it to change colour slightly.

 When it gets up into the centre of the sky, it will be shining a brilliant white.